saradufour/project_docker_microcredential/README.md

 # Project Docker Microcredential
 micro-credential VIB/UGent - Reproducible data analysis

-In this project, you will train and run a machine learning model using Docker.
-Furthermore, you will store the Docker image on your own account on Docker hub.
-Using this image, you will build an Apptainer image on the HPC of UGent.
+In this project, you will train, run and serve a machine learning model using Docker.
+Furthermore, you will store the Docker images on your own account on Docker hub.
+Using the image of the training step, you will build an Apptainer image on the HPC of UGent.

 ## Deliverables

 - [ ] Clone this repository to your personal github account
 - [ ] Containerize training the machine learning model
+- [ ] Containerize serving of the machine learning model
 - [ ] Train and run the machine learning model using Docker
+- [ ] Run the Docker container serving the machine learning model
-- [ ] Store the image on your personal account on Docker Hub
+- [ ] Store the Docker images on your personal account on Docker Hub
+- [ ] Provide the resulting Dockerfiles in GitHub
-- [ ] Build an Apptainer image on the HPC UGent
+- [ ] Build an Apptainer image on a HPC of your choice
+- [ ] Provide the logs of the slurm job in GitHub
-- [ ] Document the steps in a text document
+- [ ] Document the steps in a text document in GitHub

 ## Proposed steps - containerize and run training the machine learning model

 Complete file named `Dockerfile.train`
-Fill in the TODO sections.

 - Copy requirements.txt and install dependencies
 - Copy train.py to the working directory
 - Set the command to run train.py